Willis H. O'Brien: Biography

 Allen hired O'Brien as the effects technician on his remake of The Lost World (1960), but he was given little to do as the producer opted for live lizards instead of stop-motion animation for the dinosaurs.
 One of his story ideas King Kong vs. Frankenstein was developed into Ishirō Honda's King Kong vs. Godzilla (1962) but O'Brien was once again not involved in the production.
-Shortly before his death, he animated a brief scene for Linwood G. Dunn's "Film Effects of Hollywood" company in It's a Mad, Mad, Mad, Mad World (1963), featuring some characters dangling from a fire escape and ladder, but he died before the film was released.
+Shortly before his death, he animated a brief scene for Linwood G. Dunn's "Film Effects of Hollywood" company in It's a Mad, Mad, Mad, Mad World (1963), featuring the male leads and secondary characters dangling from a fire escape and ladder, but he died before the film was released.

 O'Brien died in Los Angeles on November 8, 1962.
 He was survived by his second wife, Darlyne.
 In 1997, he was posthumously awarded the Winsor McCay Award by ASIFA-Hollywood, the United States chapter of the International Animated Film Society ASIFA (Association internationale du film d'animation).
 The award is in recognition of lifetime or career contributions to the art of animation.
 His interment was located at Chapel of the Pines Crematory.

 The film The Valley of Gwangi (1969), completed for Warner Brothers by Harryhausen seven years after O'Brien's death, was based on an idea the latter had spent years trying to bring to the screen.
 O'Brien wrote the script for an earlier version of the story which was released as The Beast of Hollow Mountain (US 1956), but O'Brien did not handle the effects for that movie.

 O'Brien's work was celebrated in March 1983 with the appearance of his wife, Darlene, at a 50th anniversary event commemorating the day of the first screening of the film at Graumann's (later Mann's) Chinese Theater on Hollywood Boulevard, complete with a screening of a new print of King Kong and a new recreation of the full-scale bust of Kong that appeared 50 years apart at both events in the outdoor lobby of the theater.
 Three articles in the August, 1983, issue of American Cinematographer magazine detailed the 1983 anniversary event.

 In March 1984, O'Brien's work was the subject of a special exhibit at the Kaiser Center in Oakland, California.
 This exhibit included many sketches, artifacts, and photographs from O'Brien's personal collection, some of which had never been seen in public.

 In 2005, Peter Jackson produced and directed King Kong.
 It was filmed in New Zealand and featured visual effects by Weta Digital.
 It was dedicated to O'Brien and the other key contributors to the original film.

-Ray Harryhausen continued to keep the memory of O'Brien films and life alive for fantasy-cinema fans around the world until his death in 2013.